For this article, we will tell you all about why rabbits are great as pets compared to other animals.

 Here is more information about the proper care of your pet rabbit.

 An ideal wire bottom cage size for average-sized rabbits can be from four to five feet in total area size.
-It should be spacious enough for them to freely move around in.
+It should be spacious enough for them to move around freely.

 At least 28 hours of exercise in a week is recommended for bunnies.
 They should be brought out of their cage every once in a while for physical activity.